LinaMarieD/BA-Fast_Sparse_Optimization/README.md

 # Code Written for the Bachelor Thesis "Fast Sparse Optimization Using Consensus-Based ADMM"

-This code was written for the numerical experiments of a bachelor thesis in mathematics that considered the optimization of sparse additive functions using a consensus-based alternating direction of multipliers (CB-ADMM, see e.g. [^1]) algorithm.
+This code was written for the numerical experiments of a bachelor thesis in mathematics that considered the optimization of sparse additive functions using a consensus-based alternating direction of multipliers [^1] (CB-ADMM) algorithm.

 ## Requirements
 The code was tested with Python 3.12.3.
 It requires the following Python packages, of which the listed versions were used for all experiments: